Fort Canning Hill: Fortification and military use

 By 1859, the absence of harbour defence led to the hill being used for a military role.
 The governor's residence was demolished, and a fort with an arms store, barracks and a hospital was built.
 The fort was completed in 1861, and was named Fort Canning after Viscount Charles John Canning, who was then Governor-General and the first Viceroy of India.
 A report recommended extensive fortifications, which alarmed the business community who felt a large fortress would be detrimental to trade.
-Eventually officer’s quarters and a series of platforms carrying seven 68-pounders were built facing the sea.
+Eventually officer's quarters and a series of platforms carrying seven 68-pounders were built facing the sea.
 In 1867 eight 8-inch shell guns and two 13-inch shell guns were added.
-However, the fortifications were considered a failure from the beginning, as ships could easily get close enough to destroy the town yet remain out of range of the fort’s guns.
-Moreover the lack of a water supply rendered the fort useless as a place of refuge.
+However, the fortifications were considered a failure from the beginning, as ships could easily get close enough to destroy the town yet remain out of range of the fort's guns.
+Moreover, the lack of a water supply rendered the fort useless as a place of refuge.

 In 1907, the old fort was demolished, and only the gateway of the fort and two nine-pound cannons remain.
 A military headquarters known as Headquarters Malaya Command Operations Bunker was then built with underground rooms serving as operations centre.
 Under the British Army, it served as the headquarters of the Singapore Base District until the spread of World War II into the Asia Pacific in 1941.
 Completed in 1938, this ‘bunker’ comprised 30 rooms and had its own generator.
 On 15 February 1942 Lieutenant-General Arthur Ernest Percival surrendered Singapore to the Japanese here.
-The Japanese also used the buildings above and below the ground for its military until the end of the occupation in 1945, whereby the British army resumed control.
+The Japanese also used the buildings above and below the ground for its military until the end of the occupation in 1945, when the British army resumed control.
 The underground bunker however was abandoned, but it was re-opened on 31 January 1992 as a tourist attraction and is now known as The Battle Box.

 As the island moved towards self-determination, the British handed over control of the fort to the Singaporean military in 1963, and was home to the headquarters of the 4th Malaysian Infantry Brigade until December 1966 when it was in turn handed over to the Singapore Armed Forces.
 The SAF proceeded to build the Singapore Command and Staff College on the fort, which officially opened on 13 February 1970.